How to finance a boat: Lender options and alternatives

 Online lenders primarily specialize in unsecured personal loans that can be funded quickly.
 They often have quick approval processes that require little documentation compared to other options.

 You may also find more options for bad credit, although you’ll pay much higher rates than other boat loan types.
 That said, if you have excellent credit you may find some of the best personal loan rates.
-They are a good option if you are confident you can afford the payments and you’re buying a used boat or can’t qualify for traditional or credit union boat loans.
+Personal loans are a good option if you are confident you can afford the payments, are buying a used boat or can’t qualify for traditional financing from a bank or credit union.

 Alternatives to taking out a boat loan

-Boat loans can help spread out the costs of purchasing a vessel, making the initial investment more affordable, but there are also some cons.
-For instance, many lenders charge origination fees on top of interest rate, resulting in a higher overall cost.
+Boat loans can help spread out the costs of purchasing a vessel and make the initial investment more affordable, but there are also some cons.
+For instance, many lenders charge origination fees on top of interest, resulting in a higher overall cost.

 If you have less-than-stellar credit, you may also end up with a high interest rate and monthly payment, which could increase your chances of defaulting on the loan.
 That said, there are other ways to purchase or use a boat if you don’t want to take out a boat loan.